Cheltenham Showcase Meeting Hospitality

 2020: Chatham Street Lad

-The 2020 Gold Cup in December 2020 was won by Darragh O’Keefe, who rode Chatham Street Lad to victory in that year’s renewal of the race.
+The 2020 December Gold Cup was won by Darragh O’Keefe, who rode Chatham Street Lad to victory in that year’s renewal of the race.
 Ryan Mania’s Midnight Shadow and Jamie Moore’s Benatar had to settle for second and third place on the day.

 This was O’Keefe and trainer Michael Winters’ first-ever win in this race at Cheltenham Racecourse.